aus-plant-phenomics-network/amiga-fastapi/README.md

 The general principle is to define this as a "publisher", extending the `EventServiceGrpc` class and have the app "subscribe" to the service.

 __Notes/TODO:__
-* Currently, the implementation here is that the message from the LiDAR is stored in a buffer of length 1, and the data are published every 2 seconds.
-Some testing is required to work out the best way to handle passing these messages and what the timing and throughput limitations might be.
+* The service is defined to start running and publishing data when the amiga boots up.
+We might not want to implement it this way.
 * The data is converted to a list of (x,y,z) points with a timer/counter being inserted as the z-value because the LiDAR does not have a world-coordinate representation of any movement.
-* The example code includes shutdown/deregistration code which is not implemented in the service so far.
-This means that it does not shut down cleanly and sometimes needs to be restarted.
-* Similarly, the service is defined to start running and publishing data when the amiga boots up.
-We might not want to implement it this way.

 ### lidar-app
 The basis for the template assumes ReactJS expertise, which I do not have.
 For the purposes of demoing the LiDAR connectivity, we are simply returning a Jinja2/HTML template directly from FastAPI which has embedded Javascript to create a Plotly graph of the streaming data.

 __Notes/TODO:__
-* At the moment there is no start/stop button, the data just keeps coming in.
-* The data is also only handled in Javascript, in terms of "recording" the data, it would be better to define another app/service to subscribe to the lidar and store it on the brain's internal storage.
+* When you start the scanning a buffer is created in the `lidar-app` which keeps track of the lidar messages. ~1/100 of them are processed for display and sent to the frontend over a websocket but most are just kept in memory and processed into a pointcloud when the stop button is pressed.

 ## Local Development